akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 To create a [reference entity](/articles/what-about-reference-entities.html), follow these steps:
 1. Go to `Entities` menu
-1. Click on `Create` button
+1. Click on the `Create` button
 1. Input the label of the reference entity in the current catalog locale
-1. The code is automatically generated using the label but you can update it (this code must be unique and may only contain letters, numbers and underscores)
+1. The code is automatically generated using the label, but it can also be updated (this code must be unique and may only contain letters, numbers and underscores)
-1. Click on `Save` button
+1. Click on the `Save` button

 ![image](../img/ReferenceEntity_CreateEntity.png)